Simon & Schuster won’t distribute book by officer involved in Breonna Taylor’s death after facing backlash

 A representative with Post Hill Press did not immediately respond to messages by The Washington Post late on Thursday.
 Kent J. Wicker, an attorney representing Mattingly, declined to comment.

-Mattingly’s book announcement arrived days after Kim Potter, a White officer in suburban Minneapolis, fatally shot 20-year-old Daunte Wright, an unarmed Black man, and as the nation awaits a verdict in the murder trail of former Minneapolis officer Derek Chauvin.
+Mattingly’s book announcement arrived days after Kim Potter, a White officer in suburban Minneapolis, fatally shot 20-year-old Daunte Wright, an unarmed Black man, and as the nation awaits a verdict in the murder trial of former Minneapolis police officer Derek Chauvin.

 After Taylor’s death, another officer on the raid, Brett Hankison, was fired and charged with three counts of first-degree wanton endangerment.
 He has pleaded not guilty and his trial is set to begin in late August.